Report

 Welcoming Schools is grateful for the collaborative efforts of our current partners:

-A special thank you to our consultant, Cindy Bohrer, for drafting this annual report in addition to being an expert copy editor.
+Thank you to our cadre of amazing consultants for their expertise and knowledge in developing our new resources.
+A special thank you to Cindy Bohrer for drafting this annual report in addition to being an expert copy editor.

 Thank you to the finance team for being such strong partners with us to ensure our fee for service model thrives, and to general counsel for their leadership and guidance with all things related to our contracts and intellectual property.